return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_mm_c.rst

 some basic allocator dumpers for debugging.

-Note that this range allocator is not thread-safe, drivers need to protect modifications with their on locking.
+Note that this range allocator is not thread-safe, drivers need to protect modifications with their own locking.
 The idea behind this is that for a full memory manager additional data needs to be protected anyway, hence internal locking would be fully redundant.